 Belle's high-end real estate products are sold principally to the A and B property market segments.
-The Company engaged the services of Highlands Prime, Inc. responsible for marketing and sales of the Company's products, as well as after-sales service.
-The Company also accredits and taps the services of external brokers to complement engaged marketing and sales teams.
+The Company has its own in-house staff responsible for marketing and sales of the Company's products, as well as after-sales service.
+The Company also accredits and taps the services of external brokers to complement its in-house marketing and sales teams.

-Status of Projects (Real Estate):
+Status of Projects

+Real Estate: